This post may contain affiliate links.

 Since Costa Rica is still a mostly Catholic country, the Nativity scene (known in Spanish as el pasito or el portal) is a prominent presence in Costa Rican homes and businesses beginning the end of November.

 Homes compete for the very best Nativity display-complete with lights, running water and even live plants.
-Beginning in November, you can find Nativity scene pieces all over the streets- vendors hawking Baby Jesus figurines and hay.
+Beginning in November, you can find Nativity scene pieces all over the streets- vendors hawking Baby Jesus figurines, wise men and hay.

 The smell of spruce is also in the air at Costa Rican Christmas, as sellers from the high country bring spruce trees used in Costa Rican homes.